rubyguides

 LibraryBest For

-Net::HTTPScripts, one-off requests, minimal dependencies
+Net::HTTPScripts, one-off requests, and minimal dependencies

-FaradayComposable HTTP layers, testing, reusable clients
+FaradayComposable HTTP layers, testing, and reusable clients

-HTTPartyQuick API calls, prototyping, class-based clients
+HTTPartyQuick API calls, prototyping, and class-based clients

 For a small script or DevOps automation, Net::HTTP is fine.
 When you need to add logging, retries, or authentication, Faraday pays off.
 Reach for HTTParty when you want to set up a class-based API client in minutes.